-Over ten years of running Fightstorepro the question of which gloves to buy for hitting bags and pads is one of the most commonly asked questions asked by customers both in the shop in Newcastle and over the phone.
+Over ten years of running Fightstorepro the question of what are the best boxing gloves for hitting bags is one of the most commonly asked questions asked by customers both in the shop in Newcastle and over the phone.

 Regardless of the sport you do, whether it’s boxing, Muay Thai, MMA, kickboxing, one of the countless traditional martial arts involving punches or if you want to hit a bag for the fitness aspect of this style training, you are going to want to protect one of your most useful assets...your hands!